jibingl/CCNA-CCNP/DHCP.md

        client and servers when allocating a new network address
 ```
 ## IPv6 DHCP
-Before DHCP process starts, clients and servers (routers) exchange info by using NDP (part of ICMPv6).
+Before DHCP process starts, clients and servers (routers) exchange info by using NDP (part of ICMPv6) to determine how to get IPv6 address.
 ```
                 Server          Client          Server
             (not selected)                    (selected)